Eyasushewangizaw/e-commerce-dbt/README.md

 Database connection settings live in `dbt_project/.dbt/profiles.yml`.
 Docker Compose mounts this file into the dbt container automatically.

 stgreSQL credentials are defined in `docker-compose.yml` and must match `profiles.yml`.
-Update both files if you change the database user or password.
+Update both files if you change the database user or password